FTX failure divides lawmakers on how tough to get with crypto regulation - NewsBreak

 “This just taking money from customers and using it for your own purpose,” he said.
 “Not sophisticated — sophisticated … perhaps in the way they were able to sort of hide it from people, frankly, right in front of their eyes — but this isn’t this sophisticated whatsoever.
 This is just plain old embezzlement.”

-The post FTX failure divides lawmakers on how tough to get with crypto regulation appeared first on Florida Phoenix .
+The post FTX failure divides lawmakers on how tough to get with crypto regulation appeared first on Colorado Newsline .

 Comments / 0